nmshd/documentation/_docs_integrate/14-connector-helm-chart.md

 ### Installation with FerretDB `all-in-one`

 The Helm chart can be configured to deploy a FerretDB `all-in-one` instance as a sidecar.
-This is useful for testing purposes.
+This image does not provide persistence, therefore this is useful e.g. for testing purposes or for a quick start.

 ```yaml
 config: